katholt/reddog-nf/README.md

 * `bcftools`, version ≥1.9
 * `biopython`, version ≥1.76
 * `bowtie2`, version ≥2.4.1
-* `bwa`, version ≥0.7.17
-* `ea-utils`, version ≥1.1.2.779
 * `fastqc`, version ≥0.11.9
 * `fasttree`, version ≥2.1.10
 * `multiqc`, version ≥1.7
-* `nextflow`, version ≥20.04.1
+* `nextflow`, version ≥20.10.0
 * `openjdk`, version ≥8.0.192
 * `samtools`, version ≥1.9
 * `seqtk`, version ≥1.3

-This easiest way to satisfy these dependencies is to use `conda` and the list of dependencies in `config/conda_dependencies.txt`:
+The easiest way to satisfy these dependencies is to use `conda` and the list of dependencies in `config/conda_dependencies.txt`:
 ```bash
 # First ensure you're in the top level directory of the git repo